4lbi3/memento-mcp-extended/README.md

 Your memory tools are provided by Memento MCP, a sophisticated knowledge graph implementation.
 When asked about past conversations or user information, always check the Memento MCP knowledge graph first.
 You should use semantic_search to find relevant information in your memory when answering questions.
+Store information in the same language as the user.
 ```

 ### Testing Semantic Search